department-of-veterans-affairs/va.gov-team/products/ask-va/research/Question protocol/Health care/Conversation guide: Health care.md

 ## Notes to review ahead of time

-* Most common correctly routed topics in the form of submitter questions: All questions related to the VA Civilian Health and Medical Program (CHAMPVA) and CHAMPVA In-House Treatment Initiative (CITI).
+* Most common correctly routed topics in the form of submitter questions (submitter questions you can answer): All questions related to the VA Civilian Health and Medical Program (CHAMPVA) and CHAMPVA In-House Treatment Initiative (CITI).
+* Items that seem like they would belong to your LoB, but don’t (submitter questions you cannot answer):
+  * Assisted Living (IE… in nursing home, or needs assisted living benefits)
+  * Survivor Benefits
+  * IT Issues (for example, but not limited to ID.me or MyHealtheVet issues)
+  * Questions from providers regarding eligibility, benefits, claims status, or claims filing.

 ## Agenda - 60 minutes